Contact information for your specific course section instructor will be in Canvas.

 You are expected to make regular and steady course progress by completing your assignments and exams on time.
-Please check your Blackboard gradebook for your grades and feedback.
+Please check your Canvas gradebook for your grades and feedback.
 You can always finish faster than your course schedule.
 Once you begin this course, it is your responsibility to withdraw.
-If you do not withdraw and if you do not finish your course assignments, then you will receive a an "F."
+If you do not withdraw and if you do not finish your course assignments, then you will receive an "F."

 Be sure to check out the list of available course aids.

 You must submit all of your assignments and extra credit through Canvas.
 See the Submitting Assignments in Your NOVA Online History Course instructions.
 (No more than one item per calendar day will be accepted.)
 Feedback on your work will be posted to the Canvas gradebook, usually within 24-48 hours.
 You should follow the same directions if you are resubmitting an assignment.

 When you have any questions about the course or your assignments or when you want to send a draft of an assignment for informal feedback, please contact your instructor by email using your student email account or using the Canvas messenger.

 Canvas is used to support the course.

 Contacting your instructor